niclabs/dtc/readme.md

  The tests are borrowed from the [Go PKCS11 Library](https://github.com/miekg/pkcs11), modifying some paths to use the dtc.so library.

- To execute this tests, first you need to compile the shared object executing `./build.sh` on the project root file.
+ To execute this tests, first you need to compile the shared object and start the dockered nodes, executing `./tests/pkcs11-test/test.sh` on the project root file.

- Then, you need to start some dtcnodes.
-We include a dockerfile with 5 dtcnodes and some prefilled key pairs.
-They are bound to the `tests/pkcs11-test/config.yml` config file, that will be used when executing the PKCS11 go tests.
-To start the nodes, you must run `./tests/pkcs11-test/test.sh`.
-This will start the nodes.

  Finally, you need to execute the tests.
-This can be accomplished executing `go test dtc/tests/pkcs1-test`.
+This can be accomplished executing `go test github.com/niclabs/dtc/v2/tests/pkcs11-test`.